mcmire/personal-content--writings/source/blog/2016/04/katawa-shoujo-review.md

 as any act after that.

 In any case, I thought that all of the storylines were all generally rewarding in their own way.
 Setting a trajectory for a new path, I was initially skeptical about the plot's direction in the same way that Hisao was skeptical about his own future, but by the end of the second act, I was hooked and couldn't stop reading.
-If I had to talk about each storyline individually, I would say that my favorite was Misha and Shizune's -- an unexpected surprise, given that when Hisao first arrives at the school, the girls are annoyingly aggressive in attempting to convince him to join the student council.
+If I had to talk about each storyline individually, I would say that my favorite was <span class="spoiler">Misha and Shizune's -- an unexpected surprise, given that when Hisao first arrives at the school, the girls are annoyingly aggressive in attempting to convince him to join the student council</span>.

 The last thing to mention about the writing is that I did have one issue with the content itself.
 Personally, I didn't find the sex scenes to be completely